ShreyaPrasad1209/CodingNotes/InterviewTypeQuestions/_List.md

 5) Anagrams: https://www.interviewbit.com/problems/anagrams/
 6) Equal: https://www.interviewbit.com/problems/equal/
 7) Window String: https://www.interviewbit.com/problems/window-string/
+    - given 2 strings str1 and str2, you have to find the length of the smallest circular substring in str1 containing all characters of str2.
+For example given strings ‘hackerrank’ and ‘kh’, the answer should be 2 (and not 4 because circular substrings are allowed).
 8) Points On The Straight Line: https://www.interviewbit.com/problems/points-on-the-straight-line/
 9) Substring Concatenation: https://www.interviewbit.com/problems/substring-concatenation/
 10) Activity Selection: https://practice.geeksforgeeks.org/problems/activity-selection/0